-It supplies 6% of the country’s electricity needs, including 15% of its renewable power, and a host of system support services.
-Three of its six power generation units have been upgraded from burning coal to use sustainable biomass in the form of compressed wood pellets, sourced from responsibly managed working forests.
-A fourth coal unit will be converted to use the low carbon fuel in 2018.
+It supplies 6% of the country’s electricity needs, including 11% of its renewable power, and a host of system support services.
+Four of its six power generation units have been upgraded from burning coal to use sustainable biomass in the form of compressed wood pellets, sourced from responsibly managed working forests.

 As well as being an important strategic asset nationally, Drax Power Station is also vital to the local economy.
 Whereas 700+ people are employed at the plant throughout the year, 3,650 jobs depend on Drax throughout Yorkshire and the Humber.
 The economic impact of Drax in that region was £419.2m in 2016.

 Drax distribution terminals are located in four ports on the east and west coasts of England – Hull, Tyne, Immingham and Liverpool – routing fuel from ships for onward delivery.

 Drax Biomass is headquartered in Monroe, Louisiana.
 It manufactures compressed wood pellets produced from sustainably managed working forests, supplying fuel used by Drax Power Station in North Yorkshire to generate flexible, renewable power for the UK’s homes and businesses.

 Drax Biomass owns and operates three wood pellet manufacturing plants: Amite BioEnergy in Gloster, Mississippi; Morehouse BioEnergy near Bastrop, and LaSalle BioEnergy, near Urania, both in Louisiana.
 Its port facility is also located in Baton Rouge, Louisiana.